DAG Scheduling in the BSP Model: Problem within a problem: communication scheduling

 \section{Problem within a problem: communication scheduling}

-Since $h$-relations are a relatively complex communication cost function in the BSP model, it is natural to wonder if the hardness of BSP scheduling lies only within the assignment of nodes to processors and steps (as in simpler models), or if the scheduling of communication steps also adds another layer of complexity to this.
+Since $h$-relations are a complex communication metric, it is natural to wonder if the hardness of BSP scheduling lies only within the assignment of nodes to processors and steps (as in simpler models), or if the scheduling of communication steps also adds another layer of complexity on this.
 More specifically, assume that the nodes are already assigned to processors and supersteps, but we still need to decide when the values are communicated between the chosen processors; is this subproblem easier to solve?

-\begin{definition} In the \emph{communication scheduling (CS) problem}, we assume that we are given a fixed $\pi$ and $\tau$, and we need to find a communication schedule $\Gamma$ that minimizes the resulting BSP cost. \end{definition}
+\begin{definition} In the \emph{communication scheduling (CS) problem}, we are given a fixed $\pi$ and $\tau$, and we need to find a communication schedule $\Gamma$ that minimizes the resulting BSP cost. \end{definition}